Driving Guide

 EV charging in winter conditions

 Most modern EVs allow you to precondition the cabin while the vehicle is still charging.
-This helps maintain a comfortable temperature without draining the battery.
+This helps maintain a comfortable temperature and ensures windows are defrosted without draining the battery.

 Tesla driving in snow